openopus-org/openopus_api/README.md

 #### Search data

-The search database will be renewed automatically every night.
+The search database will be renewed automatically every night (see "cache cleaning routines", below).
 To make the first import, simply run on command line:

 ```bash
 php /var/www/openopus_api/cln/omnisearch.php